securefederatedai/openfl/openfl-tutorials/interactive_api/Tensorflow_CIFAR_tfdata/README.md

 3. [Optional] Start second envoy:

-- Copy `envoy_folder` to another place and run from there:
+- Copy `envoy_folder` to another place and run from there (alternatively, use the other config for second envoy):

 ```sh
 $> ./start_envoy.sh env_two envoy_config_two.yaml